Bali needs our help: cookbook for a cause

 “Bali is in a crisis situation,” says Keddell, restaurateur, chef and owner of two of Bali’s best-loved restaurants, Ginger Moon and Jackson Lily’s.
 “This pandemic has wreaked havoc among families and communities, as well as costing the economy billions of dollars.”

-Without tourists, few businesses are open and there is no local work for the majority of the population.
+Without tourists, few businesses are open.
+As a result, there is no work for the majority of the population.
 That means huge financial stress for most.
-While Keddell normally employs 130 staff, he has now had to cut back to a core of 50 and the restaurants remain closed.
+While Keddell normally employs 130 staff, he has had to cut back to a core of 50 and the restaurants remain closed.

 “I found myself sitting among the chaos wondering what I could do,” he says.
 “So I thought I’d make my staff active by providing a project we could all get involved in.
-We began collecting favourite family recipes that have been handed down through generations, and then we expanded to ask local warung [small restaurant] cooks for theirs.
+We began collecting favourite family recipes that have been handed down through generations.
+Then we expanded to ask local warung [small restaurant] cooks for theirs.

 “We have now produced a beautiful, large hardcover cookbook, Our Bali Your Bali [Bali Kita Bali Kamu], which incorporates colourful images, family and community stories, more than 100 local recipes and a collection from both my restaurant kitchens.”